 VITA Free Tax Prep

-- Clients: The Volunteer Income Tax Assistance (VITA) program at DSU offers free tax help to people who generally make $53,000 or less, persons with disabilities, the elderly, and limited English speaking taxpayers who need assistance in preparing their own tax returns.
+Dixie State University offers free e-file tax preparation through the Volunteer Income Tax Assistance (VITA) Program by IRS Certified DSU Accounting students and faculty.
+This program is offered to anyone who makes $54,000 annually or less, persons with disabilities, the elderly, and limited English speakers who need assistance in preparing their own tax returns.

-- PHOTO ID.
 Must be federal or state issued.
-Examples include: driver’s license, passport, military ID, etc. (We can accept photocopies of IDs or images sent via your mobile phone as long as the images are clearly legible.
+Examples include: driver’s license, passport, military ID, etc. Photo copies or mobile phone images of ID’s are accepted as long as the content is clearly visible and legible.

-- Social security cards (must be an original or copy of an original) for each individual appearing on your tax returns.
+Social Security Cards for each individual appearing on your tax return.
 The IRS requires that we verify numbers from social security cards.
-We cannot verify your SSN from Form W-2.
-If you social security card had been lost or stolen, you must go to the Social Security Office and apply for a replacement.
+We cannot verify your SSN from your W-2 form.
+If your card has been lost or stolen, you must go to the Social Security Administration Office to apply for a replacement.
 You will be issued a temporary card.
-We can accept temporary cards issued from the Social Security Administration.
+Temporary cards, original cards, and clear photo copies of an original are all accepted.

-- Wage and earning statements (Form W-2) from all employers; SSA-1099, showing Social Security Benefits; all types of 1099 forms; 1099-B forms, accompanied by documentation showing the original asset purchase prices and sales proceeds.
+W-2 froms from all employers, SSA-1099 showing Social Security Benefits, all types of 1099 and 1099-B forms accompanied by documentation showing the original asset purchase prices and sales proceeds.

-- Form 1098 documenting your mortgage interest, mortgage insurance payments, and property tax payments; documentation to verify medical expenses, charitable contributions, and child care payments; any other relevant documentation related to your income and deductions.
+Form 1098 documenting your mortgage interest, mortgage insurance payments and property tax payments; documentation to verify medical expenses, charitable contributions, child care payments, and other relevant documentation related to your income and deductions.

-- A copy of your previous year’s tax return (not required for some filings).
+A copy of the previous year’s tax return.
+Not required for some fillings.

-- Bank account and bank routing numbers, both of which can be found on a check from your checkbook, for automatic deposit of your Federal and State Tax Refunds into your checking account.
+Bank account numbers and routing numbers can both be found on a check from your checkbook.
+These are required only for automatic deposit of your Federal and State Refunds to be deposited directly into your checking account.